 Shift in school performance vs. a drop in grades and caring about them

 Teachers might cite behavior problems and hound parents about homework.
 But something is up with that teen if there is a noticeable drop in grades.
 This was a significant sign of my son, Charles.

-We all suffer self doubt.
-But if you hear comments such as, “I’m worthless,” or “I don’t deserve to live,” or “I’m a piece of crap,” don’t take it lightly or brush it off.
+We all suffer self-doubt.
+But if you hear comments such as, “I’m worthless,” “I don’t deserve to live,” or “I’m a piece of crap,” don’t take it lightly or brush it off.
 This can be a sign of depression or can be a sign of suicide.